 Critical Illness Cover

-Critical illness insurance pays out a lump sum on diagnosis of a range of serious conditions, typically including heart attacks, strokes, certain types of cancer and conditions such as Multiple Sclerosis (MS).
+Critical illness cover in Liverpool pays out a lump sum on diagnosis of a range of serious conditions, typically including heart attacks, strokes, certain types of cancer and conditions such as Multiple Sclerosis (MS).

 Many people buy life insurance to leave a payout for their family if they die.
 However, within a given timescale, you’re much more likely to develop a critical illness than to die.

-A critical illness policy could be used to pay for medical treatment, cover adaptations to your home (such as mobility aids, special equipment or structural changes required due to a disability) or to pay off your mortgage.
+A policy for critical illness cover in Liverpool could be used to pay for medical treatment, cover adaptations to your home (such as mobility aids, special equipment or structural changes required due to a disability) or to pay off your mortgage.
 In fact, it can be used for anything.